 The first Chinese SETI astronomer in history

-SETI's reputation had been tarnished by its association with wild theories of ufology, which took off in China after the country began opening up to the West in the late 70s.
+SETI's reputation had been tarnished by association with wild theories of ufology, which took off in China after the country began opening up to the West in the late 70s.
 A group of UFO enthusiasts founded the China UFO Research Association in 1979 in the central Chinese city of Wuhan, recruiting thousands of members.

 Over the next few decades, the magazine was filled with speculation about the Bermuda Triangle, and letters from people describing encounters with alien spaceships.